Cvaniak/Consistent/README.md

 For now all tests are done on `Python` files, as the `TreeSitter` might work differently for other formats.

 ---
 ## Newest update

+## 10.05.2024

+I wont be able to rewrite any of this to Rust as I planed initialy.
+Instead I will focus to deliver working flow in Python.

+I need to restructure my scripts and prepare them for pip install.

 ## 04.05.2024